1Nilesh0837/Digital-Marketing-Analytics-Dashboard/README.md

    The dashboard will open in your default web browser.

 ## Usage
-1. **Access the Live App**: Visit [Digital Marketing Analytics Dashboard](https://digital-marketing-dashboard-avaz-asgarov.streamlit.app/) to explore the dashboard online.
+1. **Access the Live App**: Deploy on Steamlit to explore the dashboard online.
 2. **Adjust Filters**: Use the sidebar to set a date range, select regions, products, and marketing channels.
 3. **Explore Tabs**:
    - **Overview**: View KPIs, revenue vs spend scatter plot, ROI distribution, and top campaigns.